pablodecm/phd_thesis/src/103_chapter_3.md

- Oftentimes, the simulated observations are generated using somehow a different probability distribution than the one inferred data, maybe because some of the generating parameters are not known precisely before hand such the properties of pileup distributions.
+ Oftentimes, the simulated observations are generated using somehow a different probability distribution than the experimental data, maybe because some of the generating parameters are not known precisely beforehand such as the properties of pileup distributions.
 Alternatively, we might want to use a single set of simulated observations to realistically model observables corresponding to a different value of the parameters $\boldsymbol{\theta}$ or even to compute observables under a different process $j$.
-Let us suppose that the samples were generated under $p_Q(\boldsymbol{x} | \boldsymbol{\theta}_Q)$ while we want to model samples under  $p_R(\boldsymbol{x} | \boldsymbol{\theta}_R)$, if both distributions have the same support, we can express the expectation value under the desired distribution as:
+Let us suppose that the samples were generated under $p_Q(\boldsymbol{x} | \boldsymbol{\theta}_Q)$ while we want to model samples under  $p_R(\boldsymbol{x} | \boldsymbol{\theta}_R)$.
+In that case, if both distributions have the same support, we can express the expectation value under the desired distribution as:
 $$